 The Seaford Rail Extension takes the passenger railway line 5.7 km south of Noarlunga Centre, featuring a stunning 1.2 km bridge over the Onkaparinga Estuary.
 With a hugely successful opening on 23 February 2014.

-The Belair line is being electrified from Goodwood to Adelaide to provide operational flexibility for Adelaide's new electric trains, with night and weekend works scheduled outside of peak hours until early 2014.
+The Belair line was electrified from Goodwood to Adelaide on 3 May 2014, to provide operational flexibility for Adelaide's new electric train services on the Seaford and Tonsley lines.

 Construction of a rail underpass to take the electrified Seaford line below the Belair and freight lines has removed one of the two major bottlenecks in Adelaide's freight network, improving both road and rail waiting times.

-The new, permanent Adelaide Showground Station on the south-eastern corner of Anzac Highway and Greenhill Road will commence passenger services on 17 February 2014.
+The new, permanent Adelaide Showground Station on the south-eastern corner of Anzac Highway and Greenhill Road commenced passenger services on 17 February 2014.

 A new station at St Clair complements the completed Port Adelaide Viaduct, which included replacement of approximately 600 metres of track, repairs to structural steelwork and minor station upgrades.